As per John Gottman’s research, love maps are a fundamental element to make relationships work in the long run.

 Love Map Updates

-Why?
-Because updating love maps sends that message that we care.
+Because updating love maps sends that message that you care about your partner.

 Updates are where most couples slip